 Sermon preached by the Rev'd Fr.
-Donald L. Turner, Vicar, St. Peter's-at-the-Light Episcopal Church, Barnegat Light, New Jersey, September 17, 2017 (15 Pentecost, Proper 19 - Year A).
+Donald L. Turner, Vicar, St. Peter's-at-the-Light Episcopal Church, Barnegat Light, New Jersey, May 27, 2018 (Trinity Sunday - Year B).

 In the Name of the Father, and of the Son, and of the Holy Spirit.

 Our eight-year-old grandson, Eli, attends a Classical Christian school of the Reformed tradition.
 It’s a Presbyterian school.
 That’s okay.
 When he is ten years old I will introduce him to Arminianism to counterbalance the Calvinism with which he is being indoctrinated!
 (Kidding, of course!)
 His sister, Addison Grace also attends that school.
 Her age is in double digits, now!
 Conversation in their car when their mother picked them up from school one afternoon revealed the fact that in both of their religion classes that day the theme was the Trinity.
 Eli is undaunted by the doctrine.
 He has it all figured out.
 He said, "Jesus is the solid one, and the other two are ghosts."